LPauzies/twitch-companion/readme.md

 ## Fork

-This app is a fork from <https://github.com/Ndragomirov/twitch-now>, thanks for the work he has done.
+This app is a fork from <https://github.com/Ndragomirov/twitch-now>, thanks for the work he has done and all the contributors !